Challenges Accessing Disabled Toilets with a Medical Condition

 mettajojo

-Thank you all for your reply.
-I did feel the urge to teach her a lifelong lesson and was really tempted to open my colostomy pouch and spill on her when she failed to recognize or acknowledge the card I produced.
-Unfortunately, I cannot remember the exact date in the middle of May to report; I then went for my ileostomy operation in early June.
-I don't expect people to be aware of all types of medical conditions; however, it is the attitude, ignorance, and rude tongue that are humiliating.
+Thank you all for your reply, I did feel wanting to teach her a lifelong lesson and really tempted to open my colostomy pouch and spill on her at the time when she failed to recognize/acknowledge the card I produced.
+Unfortunately, I cannot remember exactly the date in the middle of May to report; I then went for my ileostomy operation in early June.
+I don't expect people to be aware of all types of medical conditions, however, it is the attitude; ignorance and rude tongue are humiliating.
 Have a nice weekend, Jo

 mettajojo